Kern County M Street Navigation Center

 Riverside Community Shelter Village

 Kern County Navigation Center

-Tour the Site with RPM
+Tour the site with the shelter provider, Sprung Structures x RPM

 In May 2020, Kern County opened M Street Navigation Center, located at 2900 M Street near downtown Bakersfield.
 The 150-bed facility is owned by the County of Kern and operated by Community Action Partnership of Kern and designed to be a 24-hour facility providing shelter beds, meals, laundry services, medical assessment, sole personal care, mental health, pet care, housing placement assistance, and employment assistance to unsheltered individuals who face significant barriers to supportive housing care.

 - Kern County experienced a 95% increase in its homeless population since 2017, outgrowing its existing service’s infrastructure and needing to add shelter space in an expedient amount of time.
 There are 1,580 individuals experiencing homelessness in Kern County and a new facility was needed to house, serve and heal the growing population.
 Kern County required a facility to effectively shelter and transition their homeless population into long term supportive and affordable housing.

 Mission: Provide an alternative to encampments to help move people off the streets, through bridge housing facilities, and into long-term housing.

 Owner: Kern County (Kern County Parks and Recreation)